Kim19003/company-search/README.md

 - ~~Better error handling and more reasonable error messages~~ ✔
 - ~~Removal of all the unnecessary stuff~~ ✔
 - ~~Redesign~~ ✔
+- All time search(?)

 Known errors:
-- All-time search not working quite yet (under construction)
-- Searching with only using "OY" gives an error message
+- Searching with only using the "Company form: OY" gives an error

 Pictures:
 <p align="left">